API key authentication

 Key scopes

 API keys can be limited to the parts of the API an integration needs.
-Existing keys and keys created without an explicit scope list receive all scopes.| Scope | Allows |
+Existing keys keep their stored scopes.
+Keys created without an explicit scope list use the default read-only scope set.
+API-key management itself is dashboard-session only.| Scope | Allows |

 |---|---|

-competitors:read | Business profile, competitors, reviews, snapshots, GBP health, gap analysis, AI visibility, content history, behavioral signals, and GBP insights endpoints |
+competitors:read | Business profile, competitors, reviews, snapshots, GBP health, gap analysis, AI visibility, content history, Engagement Report Card, and GBP insights endpoints |

 alerts:read | Alert list endpoints |